isomerpages/ura-ilsg-cms/pages/Terms and Conditions.md

 ---
 title: Terms and Conditions
 permalink: /terms-and-conditions/ilightsingapore-instagram-contest/
-variant: markdown
+variant: tiptap
 description: ""
 ---
 <h3><strong><u>i Light Singapore 2024 - Giveaway T&amp;Cs</u></strong></h3>
 <p>Applicable to all social media giveaways conducted from 6 - 23 June 2024
 on i Light Singapore social media platforms, including Instagram and Facebook:</p>
-<p>Eligibility: The giveaway is open to individuals at least 18 years old
+<p>Eligibility: The giveaway is open to individuals that are at least 18
-and residing in the country where the giveaway is being held (Singapore).
+years old and residing in the country where the giveaway is being held (Singapore).
 Employees of the organiser, its affiliates, subsidiaries, and advertising and promotion agencies are not eligible to participate in the giveaway.</p>
 <h4></h4>
 <ol data-tight="true" class="tight">
 <li>